← back to the schedule

 Hint: Don't forget about the split method of the String class.

-• Read another sentence from the user, and print out the letters of each word in reverse order, while keeping the order of the words intact: the sentence "Hi There!" would be printed as "iH !erehT".
+• Then print out the letters of each word in reverse order, while keeping the order of the words intact: the sentence "Hi There!" would be printed as "iH !erehT".
 Use a stack of Character objects to store individual characters.

 Nested Parentheses